 During the later parts of the nineteenth and earliy twentieth centuries, developments in discharge lamps took a back seat whilst efforts were focussed on the development of an incandescent lamp.
 Although the arc was very efficient by comparison with other sources of its time, it was intensely bright and was only suited to outdoor illumination.
-Small oil and gas burners continued to hold court indoors and to coin a phrase of Sir Joseph Swan, it was recognised that efforts should be made to "subdivide the electric light", such that it could be made in smaller lumen packages which were suitable for the mass market of indoor lighting.
+Small oil and gas burners continued to dominate indoors and to coin a phrase of Sir Joseph Swan, it was recognised that efforts should be made to 'subdivide the electric light', such that it could be made in smaller lumen packages for the mass market of indoor lighting.

 In the 1930s attention returned to the discharge lamps, this time employing metallic vapours instead of the former gaseous fillings.
 Sodium and mercury were initially employed on account of their high vapour pressures and desirable emission in the visible spectrum, but their light colours were not white.
 The combination of luminescent materials with the mercury discharge has led to tremendous progress in the field of fluorescent lighting, and since the 1950s the colour properties of the discharge itself were improved by the introduction of other elements in the form of metal halide salts.